Staff profile

 Biography

-I am a social anthropologist specialising in the study of sport, development and self-tracking.
+I am a social anthropologist specialising in the study of sport, development, self-tracking and performance enhancement.

 My doctoral thesis is the first ever ethnographic account of the emic regimes of subjectification adopted by Ethiopian runners.
 Its overall argument is that an awareness of the energetic quality of human existence can give rise to distinct ways of relating to oneself and others.